 If you ask many experts, they would agree that air conditioner size does matter.
-Unfortunately, many people fail to realize how important it is to purchase the right-sized air conditioner for their home.
-Mostly, people opt for a bigger one, thinking that it might be good to have a larger unit, rather than a smaller unit.
-In fact, getting an oversized air conditioner can actually cause more problems.
+But unfortunately, many people fail to realize how important it is to purchase the right-sized air conditioner for their home.
+Mostly, people opt for a bigger one, thinking it might be good to have a larger rather than a smaller one.
+But getting an oversized air conditioner can cause more problems.

 The Effects of an Oversized Air Conditioner

-Many people think that an oversized air conditioner will just push colder air into the rooms of their house, which they can compensate for by setting their thermostat temperature higher.
+Many people think that an oversized air conditioner will just push colder air into the rooms of their house.
+They can compensate by setting their thermostat temperature higher.
 This is very inaccurate.
 The truth is that an oversized AC will present some problems such as:

 Your Air Conditioner Turns On and Off Often